Prayer is to the soul

 Second Day morning service will be held at Lakeside Congregation.
 This service begins at 10:30 AM and is followed by a light oneg.

-Sometime between Rosh Hashana and Yom Kippur, it’s customary to throw breadcrumbs into a body of water as a symbolic act of repentance.
-Most Jews do Tashlich the afternoon of the first day of Rosh Hashana.
+Sometime between Rosh Hashanah and Yom Kippur, it’s customary to throw breadcrumbs into a body of water as a symbolic act of repentance.
+Most Jews do Tashlikh the afternoon of the first day of Rosh Hashanah.
 Family and friends gather together at the waterfront to “cast away” the sins of the past year and resolve to be a better in the year to come.
+This year the Tashlikh ceremony is after the family service, at 3:00pm at the pond near Fink Park.

 Yom Kippur: Wednesday, September 19, 2018 (10 Tishri, 5779)